All Episodes

 The very ground they fought, bled, and died for and sacrificed their lives for, our national treasure died for, ends up in the hands of ISIS because the war ends up politicized by people like Hillary and Barack Obama.

-And they they go in there and even though every admonition is given to them, don't pull out early and give back these gains between drawing a red line in the sand against President Assad in Syria not following through after he did use weapons of mass destruction against his own people.
+Between drawing a red line in the sand against President Assad in Syria, not following through after he did use weapons of mass destruction against his own people, that created a vacuum for ISIS to grow.

-That created a vacuum for ISIS to grow and giving up cities like Tecrete, Fallusia, Mosul, Ramadi, and others allowed ISIS to gain a foothold and the financing through oil to advance their terror goals, their caliphate.
+And giving up cities like to Crete, Fallusha, Mosul, Ramadi, and others allowed ISIS to gain a foothold and the financing through oil to advance their terror goals, their caliphate.

-But I think it also needs to be pointed out that Donald Trump's not running against Mr. Kahn.
+But I think it also needs to be pointed out that Donald Trump's not running against Mr. Khan.

-And when Mr. Kahn goes out there and tries to politicize this whole thing, you gotta understand and said, well, Trump hasn't sacrificed anything for America.
+And when Mr. Khan goes out there and tries to politicize this whole thing, you got to understand and say, well, Trump hasn't sacrificed anything for America.

 At least he created more jobs than Hillary Clinton or Bill Clinton ever have.